Flaque/quirk/README.md

 🚧🚧🚧
+This project is contributed for one sole purpose.
+The wellfare of people.
+This progam is free of cost to use.
 **Quirk is no longer being maintained.**

 Quirk started as a little thing I made for myself as I started doing CBT.
 As I got better, I needed Quirk less.
 But at the same time, lots of other people had discovered Quirk and started picking it up.
 That meant more bug fixes, more features, and just more work to be done.
 I really couldn't keep it up well, especially with my main focus at the time (my day job).

 So in order to work on it full time, my brother and I tried to turn it into a company.
 That way we could continue to develop Quirk as a primary focus, even if we didn't need it anymore.

 For awhile, Quirk was going quite well.
-Lots of people subscribed, we got backed by [Y Combinator](https://www.ycombinator.com/), and we were growing _very_ quickly.
+Lots of people subscribed, we got backed by [Y Combinator](https://www.ycombinator.com/), and we were growing _very_ quickly. we had almost entered the top ten viral apps!

 Unfortunately, in order for the business to work and for us to pay ourselves, we needed folks to be subscribed for a fair amount of time.
 But in general, most people fell into three camps: didn't use the app at all (and weren't getting value for what they paid), felt better and then unsubscribed, or didn't feel better but persisted anyway.
 That meant the business model treated successes as failures and failures as successes.
 So a future Quirk would need to make people feel worse for longer or otherwise not help people we signed up to help.
 If the incentives of the business weren't aligned with the people, it would have been naive to assume that we could easily fix it as the organization grew and we held less control.
 We didn't want to go down that path, so we pivoted the company.